-Its fourth collaboration with the iconic hospitality brand, KPF’s design takes inspiration from nature and the nearby Jinji Lake.
+For the firm’s fourth collaboration with the iconic hospitality brand, KPF created a design that takes inspiration from nature and the nearby Jinji Lake.

-The Park Hyatt Suzhou covers 305,000 square feet and includes amenities such as event spaces, a fitness center, a pool, and fully equipped spa.
+The 178-room Park Hyatt Suzhou includes amenities such as event spaces, a fitness center, a pool, and fully equipped spa.
 The Sleeper article describes the inspiration behind the project’s design – the Suzhou Gardens – and the integration of nature throughout the hotel including its stepped terraces, indoor/outdoor gardens, and sweeping views of the lake.

 Sleeper Magazine specializes in hospitality and design; they publish their content digitally and in a bimonthly print version.
 Read the full article here.